oceane-fruchet/Data-Analysis-Code/README.md

-Welcome to the Wolf Lab Git!
+### Welcome to the Wolf Lab Git!

-Department of Neurosurgery, Perleman School of Medicine, University of Pennsylvania
+#### The Wolf Lab is part of the Department of Neurosurgery of the Perelman School of Medicine, at the University of Pennsylvania.
+The Wolf Lab  is dedicated to understanding the underlying mechanisms of how traumatic brain injury can lead to persistent learning and memory dysfunction, post-traumatic stress disorder, and post-traumatic epilepsy.
 #
 #
 # Data Analysis Code